keanehatescoding/strathmore_docs/Second year First Semester Notes/Principles of Ethics/Ethics.md

 Also characterized by common sense thinking.
 #### Characteristics of Common Sense
 1. Habitual and imitative
-2. Vague/Ambigiuous
+2. Vague/Ambiguous
-3. Unreflective and untested belief
+3. Uses untested belief/ beliefs which have not been reflected.
 4. Seldom accompanies explanation and when present are weak.

 ### 3. Post-Conventional Stage